Environmental Education Programs

 Have you ever wondered about some of the critters and plants that live around us here in Iredell County?
-If so join us for our new Nature Explorer programs.
+If so join us for our new Wildlife Explorer programs.
 We will hold one each month starting in April and running through September.
 Wildlife Explorers will take a hands-on approach to teaching environmental education to young children ages 5 to 11.
 Adults are also welcome to participate along with their explorer.
 Each program will last about 1-1/2 hours, include park exploration, and a take home craft to remember your exploration.
 Pre-registration required and is available online.

 Nature Doesn’t Rest - April 8th, 1:30pm - 3pm $10

 One of the most amazing things about nature is that it never takes a break.
 Nature – and all of its plants, animals, and processes – never stops